quicwg/datagram/draft-ietf-quic-datagram.md

 Parameter Name:

-: max_datagram_frame_size
+: max_datagram_payload_size

 Specification:

-: Indicates that the connection should enable support for unreliable DATAGRAM frames.
-An endpoint that advertises this transport parameter can receive datagrams frames from the other endpoint, up to and including the length in bytes provided in the transport parameter.
+: An endpoint that advertises this transport parameter indicates it can receive datagrams frames from the other endpoint, with payload sizes up to and including the length in bytes provided in the transport parameter.

 This document also registers a new value in the QUIC Frame Type registry: